Is my retirement income taxed?

 If you have a personal pension or a PRSA, the maximum amount of pension depends on your policy value and annuity rates at the time.

-If you are a member of a company pension scheme, it is 2/3rds final salary provided you have10 years service to normal retirement age and you have no retained benefits.
+If you are a member of a company pension scheme, it is 2/3rds final salary provided you have 10 years service to normal retirement age and you don’t have other pension benefits from other employments.

 What is the pension levy?

-It’s an annual tax of 0.6% imposed on the market value of your pension in each of the years 2011, 2012, 2013 and 2014.
-It applies to all pension policies, e.g. pension schemes, buy out bonds, personal pensions and PRSAs.
+It’s an annual 'tax' imposed on the market value of your pension in each of the years 2011, 2012, 2013 2014 and 2015.
+It applies to all pension policies, for example, pension schemes, buy out bonds, personal pensions policies and PRSAs.

 What are the principle features of the pension levy?